vizabi/vizabi/src/managers/layout/README.md

 xcenter, ycenter
 ```

-The `xcenter` and `ycenter` are used for aligning the widget horizontally or
+The `xcenter` and `ycenter` are used for aligning the component horizontally or
 vertically with a certain value (or related box).
 These elements are available
 for use to objects that are not dependent on the calculation of the entire
 rectangle to render themselves.